Skip to content

 listen 443 ssl;

-server_name api.yourcompany.com;
+server_name sentry.yourcompany.com;

 ssl_certificate /etc/ssl/certs/your-cert.pem;